buildpacks/spec/platform.md

 ```

 Where:
-- `previous-image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
+- `previous-image.reference` MUST be either:
+  - A digest reference to an image in an OCI registry
-  - In case an image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format is being used, it will also include the path of the image in OCI layout format following the rules describe [previously](#how-to-map-an-image-reference-into-a-path-in-the-layout-repository)
+  - The ID of an image in a docker daemon
+  - The path to an image in OCI layout format
-  - The format MUST be as follows: `[path]@[digest]`
+- `run-image.reference` MUST be either:
-- `run-image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
+  - A digest reference to an image in an OCI registry
-  - In case an image in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format is being used, it will also include the path of the image in OCI layout format following the rules describe [previously](#how-to-map-an-image-reference-into-a-path-in-the-layout-repository)
+  - The ID of an image in a docker daemon
+  - The path to an image in OCI layout format
-  - The format MUST be as follows: `[path]@[digest]`
 - `previous-image.metadata` MUST be the TOML representation of the layer [metadata label](#iobuildpackslifecyclemetadata-json)

 #### `group.toml` (TOML)